Rinnai report shows off-grid BioLPG can produce 81% carbon savings.

 He concludes by saying, ‘Further study should be considered to establish the capital expenditure and operational expenditure impact when BioLPG fired appliances are compared to alternative energies and technology. ‘

-Copies of the report are freely available from the company.
+Copies of the report are freely available on direct request to the company.